Chychrun completes hat trick in OT, Coyotes beat Ducks 3-2

 Sam Carrick and Derek Grant scored, Trevor Zegras had two assists, and the Ducks went 2-4-2 in the season series.

+“Tonight, I thought we did a decent job.
+It just got away from us a little bit,” Carrick said.

-John Gibson made 28 saves, including stopping Clayton Keller’s penalty shot 1:41 into overtime, in his return after missing three games because of an upper-body injury
+John Gibson made 28 saves, including stopping Clayton Keller’s penalty shot 1:41 into overtime, in his return after missing three games because of an upper-body injury.

 Chychrun tied it at 2-all at 15:09 of the third period with a wrist shot from the slot through traffic.
-Of the 12 goals Chychrun has scored this season, six came in the eight games against the Ducks.
+He had six goals in eight games against the Ducks.

+“He hit the holes tonight,” Coyotes coach Rick Tocchet said.
+“Those were three major league shots.
+Double-digit goals for us, I mean, as a defenseman in 30-something games so he’s having a hell of a year for us.”

 Carrick, who made his season debut after being recalled from the AHL earlier in the day because of injuries at forward, put the Ducks up 1-0 at 8:31 of the first period.
 Zegras stole Jordan Gross’ pass behind the Arizona net and fed Carrick in the slot for a one-timer.

 Chychrun tied it up 27 seconds later, firing a wrist shot from the right circle over Gibson’s right shoulder.
-Alex Goligoski had the secondary assist, his fourth during a four-game streak.

 Grant put the Ducks back in front 2-1 at 14:47 of the first, getting in front of Hill to tip in Zegras’ shot from the high slot.